Zamboanga City: Barangays

 Zamboanga City is politically subdivided into 98 barangays.
 Each barangay consists of puroks while some have sitios.

-These are grouped into two congressional districts, with 38 barangays in the West Coast and 60 barangays in the East Coast.
+These are grouped into two congressional districts, with 38 barangays on the West Coast and 60 on the East Coast.

 Demographics

 Zamboanga City is the 5th most populous in the Philippines and the 2nd most populous in Mindanao after Davao City.
-The city's population had an increase of 115,435 over the five years since 2015.
-It had an annual population growth rate at 2.50%, higher than from in the year 2010-2015 which was 1.3%.
-The city's population's was estimated to have hit 1 million in 2021.
+The city's population increased by 115,435 over the five years since 2015.
+It had an annual population growth rate of 2.50%, higher than during 2010-2015, which was 1.3%.
+The city's population was estimated to have reached 1 million in 2021.
 Among the city's 98 barangays, Talon-Talon is the most populous with 4.1% share of this city's population, followed by Mampang (4.0%), Tumaga (3.6%), Tetuan (3.5%), Calarian (3.4%), San Roque and Pasonanca (both with 3.2%).

 Religion

-According to statistics compiled by the Philippine government, one of the most dominant religion in Zamboanga City is Roman Catholicism, followed by Islam and Evangelical Protestantism.
+According to statistics compiled by the Philippine government, one of the most dominant religions in Zamboanga City is Roman Catholicism, followed by Islam and Evangelical Protestantism.

 Other religious practices and denominations in the city were Buddhism, paganism, animism, and Sikhism.